Do you believe in miracles?

 But most of all, my heart and deepest appreciation go out to Lynn and her husband for their fortitude, diligent work, and never giving up on the process even when times were at their bleakest.
 And a special thank you to Lynn's mom for allowing me into her home, for moving forward when she clearly would have preferred staying put, and for the opportunity to bring this incredible group of people together in a way that we would have never anticipated.

-On a final note to the story, less than 4 days on the market, Lynn accepted an offer significantly above asking price and a backup offer also above asking price.
+On a final note to the story, less than 4 days on the market, Lynn accepted an offer significantly above asking price and accompanied by a backup offer also above asking price.